-We’re currently living in Redwood City, California (which we love) but the chance to live in community, especially with our dear friends, Jack and Janet, in such a beautiful and lively town as Hood River, with spectacular views, and within walking distance to all the amenities anyone would ever need, has convinced us to take the leap.
+We’re currently living in Redwood City, California (which we love) but the chance to live in community, with such an amazing group of wonderful people, in such a beautiful and lively town as Hood River, with spectacular views, and within walking distance to all the amenities anyone would ever need, has convinced us to take the leap.

 Peter is an IT manager in the field of sustainability, and Kate teaches ESL to adult immigrants.
-Our son, Isaiah, is in his sophomore year of college at San Diego State University.
+Our son, Isaiah, is in his junior year of college at San Diego State University.